Tour de France: 1904–1939

 The format changed over time.
 The Tour originally ran around the perimeter of France.
 Cycling was an endurance sport, and the organisers realised the sales they would achieve by creating supermen of the competitors.
 Night riding was dropped after the second Tour in 1904, when there had been persistent cheating when judges could not see riders.
 That reduced the daily and overall distance, but the emphasis remained on endurance.
-Desgrange said his ideal race would be so hard that only one rider would make it to Paris.
 The first mountain stages (in the Pyrenees) appeared in 1910.
 Early tours had long multi-day stages, with the format settling on 15 stages from 1910 until 1924.
 After this, stages were gradually shortened, such that by 1936 there were as many as three stages in a single day.

 Desgrange initially preferred to see the Tour as a race of individuals.
 The first Tours were open to whoever wanted to compete.
 Most riders were in teams that looked after them.
 The private entrants were called touriste-routiers—tourists of the road—from 1923 and were allowed to take part provided they make no demands on the organisers.
 Some of the Tour's most colourful characters have been touriste-routiers.
 One finished each day's race and then performed acrobatic tricks in the street to raise the price of a hotel.
 Until 1925, Desgrange forbade team members from pacing each other.
 The 1927 and 1928 Tours, however, consisted mainly of team time-trials, an unsuccessful experiment which sought to avoid a proliferation of sprint finishes on flat stages.

-Desgrange was a traditionalist with equipment.
-Until 1930, he demanded that riders mend their bicycles without help and that they use the same bicycle from start to end.
+Until 1930, Desgrange demanded that riders mend their bicycles without help and that they use the same bicycle from start to end.
 Exchanging a damaged bicycle for another was allowed only in 1923.
 Desgrange stood against the use of multiple gears, and for many years insisted riders use wooden rims, fearing the heat of braking while coming down mountains would melt the glue that held the tires on metal rims (however, they were finally allowed in 1937).